bceverly/sysmanage/FEATURES-TODO.md

 13. Add installer for sysmanage itself.

-14. Add snap for sysmanage and sysmanage-agent based off of 24.04
+14. Add snap for sysmanage.

-15. Add flatpak for sysmanage and sysmanage-agent.
+15. Add flatpak for sysmanage-agent.

+16. Add a flatpak for sysmanage.